backporteverything/Backport-Everything/README.md

 <details>
 <summary>Notes & Known Bugs</summary>
 Note: From 1.0 and newer, because the Redstone Wire (unconnected) texture is decided by the middle pixels of the Redstone Wire (NESW) texture, the unconnected texture cannot be made more accurate.<br>
 <br>
 Note: From Alpha v1.2.0 to Beta 1.5, the Grass side faces are not affected by biome colours and are a static colour, but the top texture is, which is not fixable.

 Note: The Minecraft logo on the title screen is not modifiable.

-Note: For Beta 1.8, the fire texture appears differently; this is not fixable in vanilla Minecraft.

-Note: The clock texture is not modifiable in vanilla Minecraft for the versions the texture pack currently supports.
+Note: The clock texture is only modifiable with MCPatcher or Optifine.

 Note: Some versions of the texture pack don't have colour formatting in the pack.txt file, as an undesired character shows before the coloured text.

+Note: Water & lava animated textures have been added, but they require either Optifine or MCPatcher to appear in-game.

 There are currently no known bugs.
 </details>